elhadriyassine/Sentiment_analysis/README.md

 # Financial News Sentiment Analyzer
-This Python script is designed to analyze the sentiment of recent financial news headlines for a user-specified stock ticker.
-Script can retrieve news for the last seven days.By leveraging the Finnhub API to fetch news data and the NLTK VADER lexicon for sentiment analysis, the script provides a quick overview of public sentiment surrounding a company.
+This Python tool is designed to analyze the sentiment of recent financial news headlines for a user-specified stock ticker.
+Script can retrieve news for the last seven days.
+By leveraging the Finnhub API to fetch news data and the NLTK VADER lexicon for sentiment analysis, the script provides a quick overview of public sentiment surrounding a company.

-Features
+## Features
   - Stock Ticker Input: Prompts the user to enter a stock symbol (e.g., AAPL, TSLA).
   - Automated News Fetching: Retrieves news headlines for the last seven days using the Finnhub API.
   - Sentiment Analysis: Analyzes the sentiment of each headline, categorizing it as Positive, Negative, or Neutral.